fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_azure/readme_en.md

   terraform output -json | jq '"rdb_postgres_admin_password:" + .rdb_postgres_admin_password.value'
   ```
 ### Handover to Vantiq Platform Installation tasks
-Perform the following setup and transfer the information to subsequent tasks.
+Perform the following setup and hand over the information to subsequent tasks.

 - Name of the AKS Cluster
 - [Setting up the Access rightd to AKS Cluster](#)